core-pay23/nextjs/PROVIDERS_HOOKS.md

 # Providers and Hooks Documentation

-This document describes the providers and hooks architecture for the Somnia Payment Gateway dashboard, built with TanStack Query and RainbowKit.
+This document describes the providers and hooks architecture for the core Payment Gateway dashboard, built with TanStack Query and RainbowKit.

 ## Architecture Overview